Studying your request, SC seized off matter, Governor tells Ashok Gehlot

 Rajasthan Crisis: Governor not convening assembly, 'pressure from top', says CM Gehlot

 Alleging a BJP conspiracy, Gehlot said that he had requested him to call a session in a letter yesterday and waited until night.
-However there was no response.
+However, there was no response.
 It is beyond comprehension what kind of forces will compel him to delay such a simple process, Gehlot also said.

 The CM along with 100 MLAs drove to the Governor's house in buses for a show of strength.
 We have a clear majority and we want the assembly session to start from Monday.
 Everything will be clear then, Gehlot had told the media.